joesustaric/trunk-hub-byo/README.md

 For other operating systems please see the [AWS Session Manager Plugin](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html)

+If you BYO AWS VPC you will need to ensure its configured for Session Manager access.

 ## Security

 Using `checkov` for security scanning.

+There is a configuration file in the root of the project with all the options for checkov to run. `./checkov.yaml`

 ```bash
 # Install checkov